Special Tactical Operation and Rescue Team of Malaysia

 The STORM (backronym: Special Tactical Operation and Rescue Team of Malaysia; Pasukan Khas Operasi, Taktikal dan Penyelamat Malaysia) is a specialised firefighter unit within the Fire and Rescue Department of Malaysia.
 They are one of the special rescue team of the department and also a component of the Rapid Deployment Forces.

-STORM, along with MUST, FRDM Smokejumper and PASKUB, is regarded as the most elite rescue units in the Fire and Rescue Department of Malaysia (FRDM).
-STORM firefighters are often chosen to represent Malaysia in international rescue competitions.
+STORM, along with Smoke Jumper and Special Air Unit (PASKUB), is regarded as the most elite rescue units in the Fire and Rescue Department of Malaysia (FRDM).
+STORM firefighters are often called upon for high-stakes rescue missions and representing Malaysia in international rescue competitions.

 History

 Created as a special operations for West Malaysia

 STORM was formed in March 2011.
 Their initial tasks were urban search and rescue (USAR) for the western Malaysian region, as well as helping the federal government's Heavy USAR task force, the SMART team.
 STORM's membership was originally limited to veteran firefighters from other FRDM Special Rescue Team (Pasukan Khas JBPM), such as the Water Rescue Unit, Emergency Medical Rescue Services Team, HAZMAT Team, and MUST.